Highly luminous supernovae associated with gamma-ray bursts II. The luminous blue bump in the afterglow of GRB 140506A

-\abstract {The supernovae (SNe) associated with gamma-ray bursts (GRBs) are generally seen as a homogenous population, but at least one exception exists, both in terms of luminosity as well as Spectral Energy Distribution (SED).
-However, this event, SN 2011kl, was associated with an ultra-long GRB 111209A.
-Do such outliers also exist for more typical GRBs?} {Within the context of a systematic analysis of photometric signatures of GRB-associated SNe, we found an anomalous bump in the late-time transient following GRB 140506A.
-We hereby aim to show this bump is significantly more luminous and blue than usual SNe following GRBs.} {We compile all available data from the literature, and add a full analysis of the \emph{Swift} UVOT data, which allows us to trace the light curve from the first minutes all the way to the host galaxy, as well as construct a broad SED of the afterglow that extends the previous SED analysis based on ground-based spectroscopy.} {We find robust evidence for a late-time bump/plateau following the afterglow which shows evidence for a strong colour change, with the spectral slope becoming flatter in the blue region of the spectrum.
-This bump can be interpreted as a luminous SN bump which is spectrally dissimilar to typical GRB-SNe.
-Correcting it for the large line-of-sight extinction results in extreme values which make the SN associated with GRB 140506A the most luminous detected so far.
-Even so, it would be in agreement with a luminosity-duration relation of GRB-SNe.} {While not supported by spectroscopic evidence, it is likely the blue bump following GRB 140506A is the signature of a SN which is spectrally dissimilar to classical GRB-SNe and more similar to SN 2011kl -- while being associated with an average GRB, indicating the GRB-SN population is more diverse than thought so far, and can reach luminosities comparable to those of superluminous SNe.}
+\abstract {The supernovae (SNe) associated with gamma-ray bursts (GRBs) are generally seen as a homogeneous population, but at least one exception exists: the highly luminous SN 2011kl associated with the ultra-long GRB 111209A.
+Such outliers may also exist for more typical GRBs.} {Within the context of a systematic analysis of photometric signatures of GRB-associated SNe, we found an anomalous bump in the late-time transient following GRB 140506A at redshift $z$=0.889.
+We hereby aim to show this bump is significantly more luminous and blue than usual SNe following GRBs.} {We compiled all available data from the literature and added a full analysis of the \emph{Swift}/UVOT data, which allowed us to trace the light curve from the first minutes all the way to the host galaxy and to construct a broad spectral energy distribution (SED) of the afterglow that extends the previous SED analysis based on ground-based spectroscopy.} {We find robust evidence of a late-time bump following the afterglow that shows evidence of a strong color change, with the spectral slope becoming flatter in the blue region of the spectrum.
+This bump can be interpreted as a luminous SN bump that is spectrally dissimilar to typical GRB-SNe.
+Correcting it for the large line-of-sight extinction makes the SN associated with GRB 140506A the most luminous detected so far.
+Even so, it would be in agreement with a luminosity-duration relation of GRB-SNe.} {While not supported by spectroscopic evidence, it is likely the bump following GRB 140506A is the signature of an SN that is spectrally dissimilar to classical GRB-SNe and more similar to SN 2011kl -- while being associated with an average GRB, indicating the GRB-SN population is more diverse than previously thought and can reach luminosities comparable to those of superluminous SNe.}

 \keywords{Gamma-Ray Bursts: Individual: GRB 140506A }